AppsFlyer uses NativeTrack™ technology to attribute ads with actions. More information about the technology is available here.

 - Media Source Attribution:

-- AppsFlyer attributes an install to a media source with a 7-day click-through look-back period.
+- By default AppsFlyer attributes an install to a media source with a 7-day click-through look-back period.
+However, this value can be set to anywhere from 1 to 30 days.
+For more details please click here.

 - Facebook Attribution:

-- While Facebook credits 1-day ad view-through look-back, AppsFlyer does not record these installs under Facebook.
+- Facebook credits 1-day ad view-through look-back window, which should also be set on AppsFlyer to minimize discrepancies.
 More information about possible discrepancies between the AppsFlyer dashboard and the Facebook Ads Manager is available here.

 - Twitter Attribution: